 As RICS Registered Valuers and Chartered Surveyors, our team is passionate about providing a professional property valuation service to give you the information you need to pursue a lease extension on your residential property.

-Our expert lease extension team in Surrey and London assist with property valuation and negotiating a lease extension or enfranchisement.
+Our expert lease extension team with offices in Guildford, Surrey and London assist with property valuation and negotiating a lease extension or enfranchisement.
 Our lease extension valuation team also serve Sussex and Hampshire.

 - A short Lease is hard to sell.

 - Approximately 60% of mortgage lenders won’t lend on properties with Leases that have an unexpired term of 75 years or less.

 - A short Lease has a reduced capital value.